BUSINESS ENERGY

 What is a business energy audit?

 A business energy audit is a detailed review of how your business uses energy.
-It looks at everything from lighting and heating to appliances and equipment.
-They're designed to spot where energy is being wasted and recommend cost-saving improvements.
+It looks at things like lighting, heating, equipment, insulation, and even your habits – all with the aim of spotting where energy is being wasted and what can be done to improve efficiency.

 Depending on your business size and setup, an audit might involve: